suits-rpg/rules/lib/rules/combat.md

 * Your Status (Minor + Major loss) is brought to or below your Will.

 At this point you are no longer Dazed and can opt to attack or recover as desired.

+You may "pin" someone who is dazed by continually attacking them.
+As long as your attack is successful, they cannot act _or_ recover status.
+This is how, for instance, you can whittle down a heavily armored foe.

 ##### Wounds (Major Loss)